 For young Indonesian Christians who might feel pressured to downplay their faith in certain environments, Esther’s journey, spurred by Mordecai’s conviction, is a chilling reminder: “If you keep quiet at a time like this, deliverance and relief for [your people] will arise from some other place, but you and your relatives will die.”
 (Esther 4:14a)

-Perhaps the story of Esther and the quiet strength of Mordecai that underpinned it, will serve as a beacon of hope and a powerful call that these youths, might be in a position for such a time as this (Est. 4:14b), empowered by the foundation of faith they can truly understand.
+Perhaps the story of Esther and the quiet strength of Mordecai that underpinned it, will serve as a beacon of hope and a powerful call that these youths, might be in a position for such a time like this (Est. 4:14b), empowered by the foundation of faith they can truly understand.

 Likewise, we may all be here today, for such a time as this, to give a verse – to not only nurture spiritual growth, but also to save a language.